Quantum Vacuum energy as the origin of Gravity

 \section{Adding matter: the $\LambdaCDM$ model re-examined and the Hubble Tension}

-Thus far we have only considered vacuum energy density $\rhovac$.
+Thus far we have only considered vacuum energy density $\rhovac$ which led to the exact solution of the \darkuniverse ~presented above.
 We gave a heuristic derivation of Einstein's equations in this context from the gravitational Casimir effect we formulated above.
 The Universe also contains radiation and matter, which we view as excitations above the vacuum, which must be included in $T_{\mu\nu}$.
-Local conservation requires vanishing of the covariant divergence $\nabla^\mu T_{\mu\nu} = 0$, which is automatic due to the Bianchi identities.
-Thus, for instance, Newton's universal law for the gravitational force between two masses is subsumed as a consequence.
+The standard Friedmann equations have three sources, as in \eqref{LCDMHH} below, but without the $(1+ \bhat \log a)$ factor.
+The question naturally arises: should the renormalization properties of $\rhovac$ be kept to the $\OmegaLambda$ only, i.e. the $\rhovac$ term, or should it be incorporated also in the $\Omega_{\rm m}$ and $\Omega_{\rm rad}$ terms?
+We take the following point of view, although it perhaps requires more scrutiny, or at least a more complete argument.
+The \darkuniverse~ is considered a skeleton of our Universe with pure vacuum energy $\rhovac$ and this led to the emergence of $G_N$ from $\rhovac$.
+Matter and radiation are excitations over the vacuum, however we continue to assume that $G_N$ is determined by vacuum energy since we argued that the latter is the origin of Gravity itself.
+In our analysis of the \darkuniverse, the renormalization group flow coming from $\rhovac$ was absorbed into an energy scale $\mu$ dependent Newton's constant $G_N$.
+If the energy scale $\mu$ is fixed, then we add matter and radiation by demanding local energy-momentum conservation, which requires vanishing of the covariant divergence $\nabla^\mu T_{\mu\nu} = 0$, which is automatic due to the Bianchi identities.
+Thus, for instance, Newton's universal law for the gravitational force between two masses at low energies is subsumed as a consequence.